-While the edited posters have an acceptable aspect ratio, if you compare the edited posters with the original 1984x2835px poster, you should notice that they look a little different.
-In the incorrectly edited posters, Dory and her friends are noticeably taller and slimmer.
+While the two edited posters have an acceptable aspect ratio of 1:1.5, if you compare them to the original 1536x2048px poster, you should notice that they look a little different.
+In the incorrectly edited posters, Hugh Jackman and his friends are noticeably taller and slimmer.
 Whopps!
 When an image is resized without maintaining the original proportions, it ends up distorted.

-Another incorrect way to fix the aspect ratio is to add bars on the sides of the image.
+Another incorrect way to fix the aspect ratio of The Greatest Showman poster is to add bars on the sides of the image.
 We do not allow any noticeable bars.

 The right way to fix the aspect ratio is to CROP the images.
 Cropping means to remove the outer, unneeded parts of an image.
 It can be done automatically with most editing programs.